alfonsokan19/PythonDashApp-CarInfoSys/README.md

-**IE172App_Kan_Laohoo_Syjueco_Tan**
+**Developing an Information System for Car Reselling Business using Python Dash App**

-This repository contains all source codes along with pycache and bootstrap files.
-Moreover, this repository also contains all images used for the application.
+This repository contains all source codes along with pycache and bootstrap files used to develop an Information System for a Car Reselling Business using Python Dash App.
+This project was made possible with the help of other groupmates in fulfillment of IE 172 course requirements.